 Prompting was not a developed feature by AI experts.
 It was an emergent feature.
 In short, by developing these huge machine learning models, prompting became the way to have the machine execute the inputs.

-In a paper, in 2021, researchers from Stanford highlighted how transformer-based models have become foundational models.
+In a paper in 2021, researchers from Stanford highlighted how transformer-based models had become foundational models.

 As explained in the same paper:

 The story of AI has been one of increasing emergence and homogenization.
 With the introduction of machine learning, how a task is performed emerges (is inferred automatically) from examples; with deep learning, the high-level features used for prediction emerge; and with foundation models, even advanced functionalities such as in-context learning emerge.
 At the same time, machine learning homogenizes learning algorithms (e.g., logistic regression), deep learning homogenizes model architectures (e.g., Convolutional Neural Networks), and foundation models homogenizes the model itself (e.g., GPT-3).

 Prompt engineering is a process used in AI where one or several tasks are converted to a prompt-based dataset that a language model is then trained to learn.

 The motivation behind prompt engineering can be difficult to understand at face value, so let’s describe the idea with an example.